Introduction to Watercolor Brushes Illustrator

-The different type of brushes that you can find in the brushes panel are:
+The different types of brushes that you can find in the brushes panel are:

 - Art Brushes: Helps in stretching an object along with the extent of a path.

-- Bristle Brushes: Helps in producing brush strokes with the impression of an organic brush with bristles and hairs.
+- Bristle Brushes: Helps produce brush strokes with the impression of an organic brush with bristles and hairs.